miki4625/pinned-scope/README.md

 std::mem::forget(pinned);
 drop(borrowed_vec); // UB: spawned task can still have access to it
 ```
-Solution: Make scope `'static` and `!Unpin`
+Solution: Make scope `'static` and `!Unpin`:
-- `'static` - sharable data must be owned by scope
+- `'static` - shareable data must be owned by scope.
-- `!Unpin` - by `Pin` [drop guarantee](https://doc.rust-lang.org/std/pin/index.html#subtle-details-and-the-drop-guarantee) we know that memory of the scope will not be invalidated until Drop is called - it's safe to leak returned future even if was partially completed, because data borrowed by children tasks will always be valid
+- `!Unpin` - by `Pin` [drop guarantee](https://doc.rust-lang.org/std/pin/index.html#subtle-details-and-the-drop-guarantee) we know that the memory of the scope will not be invalidated until Drop is called - it's safe to leak the returned future even if it was partially completed, because data borrowed by children tasks will always be valid.

 #### 2.1 e.g.
 ```rust